WICG/webcomponents/proposals/Template-Instantiation.md

 For use case (5), we need to be able to inspect the attribute name of a template part as in:

 ```
-`FY.attributeName; // Returns "class"`
+FY.attributeName; // Returns "class"
 ```

-The simplest approach to exposing these template parts is to expose on `TemplateInstance`.
-However, template parts are typically used by authors of a new template syntax/feature (e.g. people who maintain libraries and frameworks), and not by the users of those syntax/features (e.g. people who use those libraries and frameworks).
+The simplest approach to exposing these template parts is to expose them on `TemplateInstance`.
+However, template parts are typically used by authors of a new template syntax/feature (e.g., people who maintain libraries and frameworks), and not by the users of those syntax/features (e.g., people who use those libraries and frameworks).

 To put it another way, in both use cases (4) and (5), creating an instance of a template shouldn't involve manually processing template parts.
-Furthermore, there should be a declarative mechanism to specify how template parts of a given template should be processed since the semantics of template syntax doesn't typically change from one instance to another.
-In fact, since the same template syntax extensions (e.g. Handleber template) tend to be used multiple times in the same document or in a given shadow tree of a component, it would be ideal if there was a mechanism to declare a **template type** once, and use it multiple times in a given document or a shadow tree.
-We don't want the template to directly specify a JS function because that would require polluting the global scope, and having an explicit template type registration opens a way to scope template types register per shadow tree in the future.
+Furthermore, there should be a declarative mechanism to specify how template parts of a given template should be processed — since the semantics of template syntax don't typically change from one instance to another.

+In fact, since the same template syntax extensions (e.g., Handleber template) tend to be used multiple times in the same document or in a given shadow tree of a component, it would be ideal if there were a mechanism to declare a **template type** once, and use it multiple times in a given document or a shadow tree.
+We don't want the template to directly specify a JS function because that would require polluting the global scope, and having an explicit template type registration opens a way in the future to scope template types registered per shadow tree.
 So we propose an addition of template type registry to document (and possibly shadow root).

 Each template type is associated with a **template process callback** (`TemplateProcessCallback`).
 A template process callback is invoked inside each call to `createInstance` of `HTMLTemplate`, and takes there arguments: the newly created template instance, a sequence of template parts, and the state object passed into `createInstance`.

 Each template part represents an occurrence of a mustache syntax in the template.
 When a mustache syntax appears as a text node, `NodeTemplatePart` is instantiated.
 If it appears within an attribute, `AttributeTemplatePart` is instantiated.
 Each template instance is associated with a template process callback used to create the instance.
-All subsequent calls to `update` invokes the same template process callback.
+All subsequent calls to `update` invoke the same template process callback.
 Each template type is optionally associated with an **template create callback** (`TemplateProcessCallback`), which gets invoked when a template instance is initially constructed.

 Consider, for example, the following template: